 The Guide to Wine for Beginners

-Fortunately, there are only a few basic techniques to learn as well as some common wine knowledge.
-With a little practice you will be over the hump of being a rudimentary wine ‘dabbler’ to becoming an upstanding wino, capable of ordering wine like a pro.
+Fortunately, there are only a few basic techniques to learn, as well as a little common wine knowledge.
+With some practice, you’ll be over the hump of rudimentary wine “dabbler,” and on to becoming an upstanding wino, capable of ordering wine like a pro.

 The wine for beginners infographic has the answers to your questions.
 Learn the different wine styles, wine glasses and tips on tasting like a wine connoisseur.

 This infographic is now available as a print

 Click to view large version Basic Wine Guide Infographic in a new tab

 - With over 1300 types of wine out there, it’s better to start with just the basics.
 Discover the most popular high quality wine varieties–from Albariño to Zinfandel.
 In the Wine for Beginners Chart , you’ll find them arranged by color.

 - Which glass do you use for Pinot Noir, Cabernet Sauvignon and Chardonnay?
 You can discover every type of wine glass out there, or just start off with a basic set.

 - On US wine labels “Reserve” doesn’t officially mean anything, but there are a few tips you can learn.
 For instance, the alcohol level says a lot about the style of wine and the vintage tells you a lot about the quality.

 - Even though alcoholic beverages aren’t required to list calories, that doesn’t mean they are calorie-free!
 Learn the calories of wine by style including common wines like Pinot Gris, Pinot Noir, Cabernet Sauvignon, and Moscato.